History of Prayagraj: Independence movement and other political movements.

-Historical and archaeological sites
+Historical sites

-Allahabad has many sites of interest to tourists and archaeologists.
-Forty-eight kilometres to the southwest, on the banks of the Yamuna River, are the ruins of Kaushambi, which was the capital of the Vatsa kingdom and a thriving center of Buddhism.
-On the eastern side, across the river Ganges and connected to the city by the Shastri Bridge is Pratisthan Pur, capital of the Chandra dynasty.
-About 58 kilometres northwest is the medieval site of Kara with its impressive wreckage of Jaichand of Kannauj's fort.
-Shringaverpur, another ancient site discovered relatively recently, has become a major attraction for tourists and antiquarians alike.
-On the southwestern extremity of Allahabad lies Khusrobagh; it has three mausoleums, including that of Jahangir's first wife, Shah Begum.

-Allahabad is the birthplace of Jawaharlal Nehru, and the Nehru family estate, called Anand Bhavan, is now a museum.
-It is also the birthplace of Indira Gandhi, and the home of Lal Bahadur Shastri, both later prime ministers of India.
-Vishwanath Pratap Singh and Chandra Shekhar were also associated with Allahabad.
-Thus, Allahabad has the distinction of being the home of several prime ministers in India's post-independence history.
+Prayagraj is the birthplace of two Indian prime ministers, Jawaharlal Nehru and his daughter Indira Gandhi; the Nehru family estate, Anand Bhavan, is a museum.
+Two other prime ministers of India.
+Vishwanath Pratap Singh and Chandra Shekhar were also associated with Prayagraj.

-An ancient seat of learning

-Prayaga was a well-known centre of education (dating from the time of the Buddha), and into modern times.
+Education

 Allahabad University was founded on 23 September 1887, making it the fourth oldest university in India.
 It has been granted Central University status.
 Allahabad University is a major literary centre for Hindi studies.
 Many Bihari, Bengali and Gujarati scholars spent their lives here, propagated their works in Hindi and enriched the literature.
 In the 19th century, Allahabad University earned the epithet of 'Oxford of the East'.
-The founder of the International Society for Krishna Consciousness A. C. Bhaktivedanta Swami Prabhupada attained sainthood in this place.